-This memo is a focused, high level analysis of lifecycle oil intensity that used the Oil Climate Index (OCI) methodology for assessing the lifecycle impacts of global oils.
+This memo provides a broad stroke analysis of global oil intensity and may not consider all local factors.
 The memo does not include a cost or cost effectiveness analysis, quantification of the potential lifecycle GHG reductions, or an assessment of the recommendations' impact on the city's oil and gas economy (e.g., revenue, employment).
-This evaluation also does not include considerations about specific economic benefits to the City from its oil production activities, local public health impacts, domestic energy security, human rights records of oil producing countries, or other socio-political factors.